-[Section 5 inserted by No. 43 of 1944 s.
+[Section 5 inserted: No. 43 of 1944 s.
 2.]

 6. University is a body corporate

 The University shall be a body corporate, with perpetual succession and a common seal, and shall under its name be capable in law of suing and being sued, and of taking, purchasing, holding, and alienating all real and personal property whatsoever, whether the same is situated in Western Australia or elsewhere, and of doing and suffering all such acts and things as bodies corporate may by law do and suffer.